 The Chest Pain Center at Spring Valley Hospital offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.

-Spring Valley Hospital was the first in southwest Las Vegas to be accredited by the Society of Cardiovascular Patient Care (SCPC), an institute of the American College of Cardiology.
+Spring Valley Hospital was the first in southwest Las Vegas to be accredited by the American College of Cardiology (ACC).
 To receive accreditation, a center must show that it combines evidence-based science, quality initiatives, clinical guidelines and best practices to produce an effective care model for heart attack and suspected heart attack.

 Spring Valley Hospital was also recognized for achievement in Mission: Lifeline®, a program created by the American Heart Association to help ensure prompt, evidence-based care for the life-threatening type of heart attack known as ST Elevation Acute Myocardial Infarction (STEMI).
 This means patients suffering a heart attack will receive prompt care that is consistent with the latest scientific guidelines from the American Heart Association.